bramba2000/spin-presentation/slides.md

 <v-clicks>

 - It is executable if the first statement is executable
-- It one of the following statements is not executable generates a <span class="color-red">runtime error</span>
+- If one of the following statements is not executable, then generates a <span class="color-red">runtime error</span>
 </v-clicks>

 ---